A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-The ‘leprosy’ of this gospel text can be seen as a symbol for anything that acts as a barrier between people.
-Jesus’ ministry is full of examples of him breaking down barriers and drawing people into the fullness of life that is at the heart of the Gospel.
+The leprosy in this text can be regarded as a symbol for anything that places a barrier between people.
+Jesus’ ministry has numerous examples of him breaking down barriers and drawing people into the fullness of life that lies at the heart of the Gospel.

 Symbols and images

-Today’s gospel is another example of Jesus being recognised by an outsider—in this case, both a leper and a Samaritan—while those who should know who he is, his own compatriots, do not respond appropriately.
+Today’s gospel includes another example of an outsider—in this case, both a leper and a Samaritan—recognising Jesus, while those who should have known him, his own compatriots, failed to respond appropriately.
 We often witness ‘acts of faith’ from surprising quarters!

 Living the Word